artifishvr/UwuifierBot/README.md

 <img src="screenshot.png"
          alt="Screenshot">

-The TextFun discord bot is a easy way to mess around with text in discord.
+The Uwuifier discord bot is a easy way to mess around with text in discord.
 You can uwuify text, turn it into a emojipasta, or even convert it to morse code. (with more coming soon)

 So that looks like this: